Sinio-Manoka/tsunami_lab/doc/sphinx/input/Optimization.rst

       ./build/tsunami_lab

-in the sconstruct we had to add pathes fo the compiler to it.
+then in the sconstruct we had to add pathes for the compiler. and we used the following sconstruct:

-The SConstruct on our PC appears different due to issues encountered when loading the Intel compiler on the cluster. we tried to load the intel compiler but everytime we load it we get a netcdf error

 .. code-block:: python